Investing Insights

 Insider Buys: The Cleanest Bullish Signal in Markets, Now Live on MoatMap

-Decades of academic research show insider purchases outperform: Lakonishok & Lee's 7.4% small-cap abnormal returns, Jeng/Metrick/Zeckhauser's 6%+ annual alpha, Cohen/Malloy/Pomorski's 82bp/month for opportunistic insiders, and ~2× alpha for cluster buys.
-We just launched a unified Insider Trades feed across United States, Hong Kong, Malaysia, and Singapore.
-Every row joined to the issuer's StockRank.
-An investor-alert email digest comes next.
+Decades of research show insider purchases beat the market: 7.4% small-cap abnormal returns, 6%+ annual alpha, roughly 2x for cluster buys.
+We just launched a unified Insider Trades feed across the US, Hong Kong, Malaysia and Singapore, every row joined to its StockRank.

 ·9 min read